TicketsBot/docs/src/integrations/building-integrations.md

 Now that we have somewhere to pull data from, we can start linking it up with Tickets!

-First, head over to our [dashboard](https://panel.ticketsbot.net), select any server, and then navigate to the Integrations tab in the navbar.
+First, head over to our [web dashboard](https://panel.ticketsbot.net), select any server, and then navigate to the Integrations tab in the navbar.
 From there, you will be able to press the "Create Integration" button:

 ![Navigation](/img/integrations/navbar.webp)